How Many Languages are Spoken in Turkey?

 Arabic is a Semitic language from the group of Afro-Asiatic languages. it is like Maltese, Hebrew, and Amharic languages.
 As we all know, Arabic is the most spoken language in the Middle East.
-However, it is also spoken in Turkey because of its proximity to Arab countries.
-The Arabic dialect which is spoken in South-eastern Turkey is called Mesopotamian Arabic.
-This dialect is also spoken in Iran, Iraq, Cyprus, and Northern Syria.
-There was a time when North Mesopotamian Arabic was spoken all over Mesopotamia but now it is only spoken in some parts of South-eastern Turkey.
+However, Turkey also speaks Arabic because of its proximity to Arab countries.
+The name for the Arabic dialect spoken in South-eastern Turkey is Mesopotamian Arabic.
+This dialect is also popular in Iran, Iraq, Cyprus, and Northern Syria.
+Long ago, people all over Mesopotamia used to speak North Mesopotamian Arabic.
+But now its use has become limited to some parts of South-eastern Turkey.
 Approximately, 2 million Turkish citizens with Turkish ancestry speak the Arabic language whereas 1-2% of native Turkish people speak Arabic.
 At present, the number of people who speak Arabic in Turkey has immensely increased because 3 million Syrian refugees migrated there.

 Do you know that Turkey is home to 61,000 Armenian speakers?
 But now this number is decreasing.
 Approximately, 50,000 people that reside in and around Istanbul speak this language.
-Therefore, it is called the Istanbul language in Turkey.
-There are many different dialects of the Armenian language that are middle Armenian, old Armenian, and modern Armenian.
-There are two different varieties of modern Armenian called Western Armenian and Eastern Armenian.
-There were 50 dialects of Armenian that were known before 1915.
-However, they were reduced because of the massacre of the Armenian population in Turkey by immigrants.
+Therefore, another name for Armenian is the Istanbul language in Turkey.
+The Armenian language has many different dialects including middle Armenian, old Armenian, and modern Armenian.
+Modern Armenian has further two different varieties of it: Western Armenian and Eastern Armenian.
+Moreover, before 1915, Armenian has about 50 dialects.
+But this number did reduce after the massacre of the Armenian population in Turkey.
 One important thing to note is that all the dialects of this language are mutually intelligible.

 Gagauz is also one of the Turkic languages.
 It is the Turkish language spoken by the people of Ukraine, Russia, Moldova, Turkey, and Russia.
 It has two dialects called Maritime Gagauzi and Bulgar Gagauzia.
 The most distinct dialect is Balkan Gagauz Turkish.
 The origin of Gagauz is not clear.
 At the start of the 20th century, there were 19 different theories about the origin of this language, after some time, the theories increased to 21.
 Do you know in these theories, Gagauz people are depicted as the heirs of Cumans-Kipchaks and Bulgars?
 According to Eastern Orthodox Christianity, their ancestors lived in the Balkans before the invasion of the Ottoman Empire in the 14th century.

-Although English is a universal language to your surprise, English prevalence in Turkey is quite low.
+Although English is a universal language, you’d be surprised that English prevalence in Turkey is quite low.
 It is reported that only one-fifth of the population speaks English.
-According to recent reports, only 17% of the population speaks English and this papulation English at a basic level only.
+According to recent reports, only 15-20% of the population speaks English, that too at a basic level.
 Therefore, you will not find fluent English speakers in Turkey.
-If you are planning to go to Turkey then only in Istanbul, you will find English speakers in the tourist’s hotspots.
-So it is better to get a knowhow of Turkish before planning to go to Turkey.
+If you are planning to go to Turkey then only in Istanbul you will find English speakers in the tourist hotspots.
+So, it’s better to get a know-how of Turkish before planning to go to Turkey.

 Languages Spoken by Immigrants and Foreigners in Turkey